Mitch Pearstein has some stunning and relevant facts and thoughts in his Elephant In The Room article (Star Tribune 11.8.2014.

 Because of this, life is less safe and less happy in so many neighborhoods today and America no longer rates well in the international quality of life indices bake off.

 When compared to the 20 other industrialized nations we measured ourselves by for over twenty years.
-And for over twenty years, the U.S. now has ten times the prison population, and ten times the crime and murder rates of almost all of these nations and our schools and health care systems are less competitive than many emerging nations.
+And for too many years, the U.S. has about ten times the prison population, and ten times the crime and murder rates of almost all of these nations and our schools and health care systems are less competitive than many emerging nations.

 This could all change if we were kinder to children (and it would be the right thing to do).